-(1) The increase in depreciation expense and container impairment was due to a \$63,708 increase resulting from an increase in fleet size and an impairment of \$4,677 for containers that were economically unrecoverable from lessees in default, partially offset by a \$24,115 decrease due to an increase in the estimated useful lives used in the calculation of depreciation expense for non-refrigerated containers.

-(2) The increase in direct container expense was primarily due to a decrease in utilization for our owned fleet.
-The increase in direct container expense included increases in inter-segment management fees and sales commissions of \$3,768 and \$3,069, respectively, paid to our Container Management and Container Resale segments, respectively, due to an increase in the size of the owned fleet and an increase in the volume of owned container sales.
-Inter-segment management fees and sales commissions are eliminated in consolidation.

-(3) The increase in interest expense was due to an increase in the average debt balances of \$686,810, partially offset by a decrease in average interest rates of 0.61 percentage points and a decrease in the write-off of unamortized debt issuance costs of \$568.

-(4) The noncash bargain purchase gain in 2012 resulted from TL's acquisition of a controlling interest in TAP Funding.
+- (1) The increase in depreciation expense and container impairment was due to a \$63,708 increase resulting from an increase in the size of our owned fleet and an impairment of \$4,677 in 2013 for containers that were economically unrecoverable from lessees in default, partially offset by a \$24,115 decrease due to an increase in the estimated useful lives used in the calculation of depreciation expense for non-refrigerated containers other than open top and flat rack containers. - (2) The increase in direct container expense was primarily due to a decrease in utilization for our owned fleet and an increase in the size of our owned fleet and included increases in storage, handling and maintenance expenses.
+The increase in direct container expense also included increases in inter-segment management fees and sales commissions of \$3,768 and \$3,069, respectively, paid to our Container Management and Container Resale segments, respectively, primarily due to an increase in the size and a decline in the performance of the owned fleet and an increase in the volume of owned container sales.
+Inter-segment management fees and sales commissions are eliminated in consolidation. - (3) Interest expense for 2013 included the write-off of unamortized debt issuance costs of \$650 and \$245 related to the termination of TAP Funding's revolving credit facility and the amendment of TMCL II's secured debt facility, respectively.
+Interest expense for 2012 included the write-off of unamortized debt issuance costs of \$1,463 related to the termination of TMCL's secured debt facility.
+Excluding the write-off of unamortized debt issuance costs, the increase in interest expense was due to an increase in the average debt balances of \$686,810, partially offset by a decrease in average interest rates of 0.61 percentage points. - (4) The noncash bargain purchase gain in 2012 resulted from TL's acquisition of a controlling interest in TAP Funding. - (5) The decrease in gains on sale of containers, net was due to a decrease in average sales proceeds of \$283 per unit, a decrease in average net gains on sales-type leases of \$343 per unit and a 50.0% decrease in the number of containers placed on sales-type leases, partially offset by a 56.2% increase in the number of containers sold. - (6) The increase in bad debt expense was primarily due to a provision of \$6,104 in 2013 resulting from the bankruptcy of one customer and the default of two additional customers and management's assessment that the financial condition of certain of the Company's lessees and their ability to make required payments had deteriorated in 2013, partially offset by collections on accounts during 2013 that had previously been included in the allowance for doubtful accounts at December 31, 2012. - (7) The increase in lease rental income was primarily due to a 29.7% increase in our owned fleet size, partially offset by a 3.4% decrease in average per diem rental rates and a 2.7 percentage point decrease in utilization for our owned fleet.

-- (5) The increase in bad debt expense was primarily due to the bankruptcy of one customer and the default of two additional customers in 2013 and management's assessment that the financial condition of the Company's lessees and their ability to make required payments had deteriorated in 2013, partially offset by collections on accounts during 2013 that had previously been included in the allowance for doubtful accounts at December 31, 2012. - (6) The decrease in gains on sale of containers, net was due to a decrease in average sales proceeds of \$276 per unit, a decrease in average net gains on sales-type leases of \$343 per unit and a 50.0% decrease in the number of containers placed on sales-type leases, partially offset by a 53.0% increase in the number of containers sold. - (7) The increase in lease rental income was primarily due to a 29.7% increase in our owned fleet size, partially offset by a 3.4% decrease in average per diem rental rates and a 2.7 percentage point decrease in utilization for our owned fleet. - (8) The increase in unrealized gains on interest rate swaps and caps, net was due to a larger decrease in the net fair value liability of interest rate swap agreements held during 2013 compared to the decrease in the net fair value liability of interest rate swaps held during 2012.
-The decrease in the net fair value liability of interest rate swaps held during 2013 was due to a decrease in long-term interest rates, partially offset by an increase in the notional amount and remaining contract terms of interest rate swaps held during 2013.
-The decrease in the net fair value liability of interest rate swaps held during 2012 was due to a decrease in remaining contract terms, partially offset by an increase in the long-term interest rates and an increase in the notional amount of interest rate swaps held during 2012. - (9) The decrease in realized losses on interest rate swaps and caps, net was due to a decrease in the average net settlement differential between variable interest rates received compared to fixed rates paid on interest rate swaps of 0.63 percentage points, partially offset by an increase in average interest rate swap notional amounts of \$104,061.
+- (8) The increase in unrealized gains on interest rate swaps, collars and caps, net was due to a higher increase in long-term interest rates in 2013 compared to 2012. - (9) The decrease in realized losses on interest rate swaps, collars and caps, net was due to a decrease in the average net settlement differential between variable interest rates received compared to fixed rates paid on interest rate swaps of 0.63 percentage points, partially offset by an increase in average interest rate swap notional amounts of \$104,061.